 Bollinger Bands Calculation

-Bollinger Bands can be used in most timeframes – from very short-term periods, such as five-minute charts, to daily, hourly, or monthly timeframes.
+Bollinger Bands can be used in five-minute charts, daily, hourly or monthly timeframes.
 Traders can adjust the following two parameters: period and standard deviations (StdDev).

 Traders can adjust the following two parameters: period and standard deviations.

-The most used period is set to 20 but it can be modified to suit a specific need.
-As for the standard deviation, it is often positioned at 2.0.
-Consequently, Bollinger Bands denoted (20,2) indicates that the period and the standard deviation are adjusted to 20 and 2, respectively.
-High StdDev means that the price is less likely to reach either band.
-With low StdDev, the price will possibly break out of the channel.
+The most used period is 20, but it can be modified to suit a specific need.
+As for the standard deviation, it's often positioned at 2.0.
+Consequently, Bollinger Bands denoted (20,2) indicate that the period and the standard deviation are set at 20 and 2, respectively.
+A high StdDev means that the price is less likely to reach either band.
+With a low StdDev, the price will possibly break out of the channel.